Physical and Sensory Requirements

 - Pushing/Pulling – Push heavy mobile radiographic equipment throughout a hospital.
 Push and pull (Transfer) patients to and from a radiographic table while utilizing good body mechanics.
 Push and move stretchers and wheelchairs with patients from patient areas to procedure room.

 - Hearing – To perceive the nature of sounds at normal range.
 Respond to patient questions, concerns, and needs.
 Hear faint or muffled sounds when the use of surgical masks is required.
 Monitor equipment operation or dysfunction which may be indicated by low sounding buzzers or bells.
 Hear through a stethoscope or augmented listening device.
+Hear faint or muffled sounds since operator control areas are separated from the x-ray table and patient.

 - Smell – Perceive abnormal smells, such as burning linens or wiring.